 Steve’s experience in corporate and transactional matters allows him to advise clients in protecting their interests in business and contract matters, while his experience in the courtroom allows him to assist clients with dispute resolution when conflicts arise.

 The common thread of Steve’s business clients is that they are successful businesses that need responsive, comprehensive, and quality legal advice at reasonable prices.
-Steve represents a number of businesses, including government contractors, wealth management companies, accounting firms, a juice chain with multiple locations in the Washington, D.C. metropolitan area, a fast-casual kabob chain with two dozen locations in the Washington, D.C. metropolitan area, consulting firms, companies owned by professional athletes seeking to expand their business interests, a federal credit union, a political consulting company, the financing arm of a major luxury automobile company, an online content provider, a beer distribution company, and a local bakery chain.
+Steve represents a number of businesses, including government contractors, wealth management companies, accounting firms, consulting firms, a popular juice chain with multiple locations in the Washington, D.C. metropolitan area, a storied fast-casual kabob chain with two dozen locations in the Washington, D.C. metropolitan area and multiple franchisees, companies owned by professional athletes seeking to expand their business interests, a federal credit union, a political consulting company, the financing arm of a major luxury automobile company, an online content provider, and a beer distribution company.

-Steve’s practice regularly involves organizing limited liability companies, forming corporations, drafting and negotiating contracts (including operating agreements, shareholder agreements, unit purchase agreements, stock purchase agreements, asset purchase agreements, non-compete agreements, subcontracts, teaming agreements, non-disclosure agreements, independent contractor agreements, and license agreements), and managing lease-related, trademark-related, and employment-related matters on behalf of his business clients.
+Steve’s practice regularly involves organizing limited liability companies, forming corporations, drafting and negotiating contracts (including operating agreements, shareholder agreements, bylaws, unit purchase agreements, stock purchase agreements, asset purchase agreements, non-compete agreements, subcontracts, teaming agreements, non-disclosure agreements, independent contractor agreements, and license agreements), and managing lease-related, trademark-related, and employment-related matters on behalf of his business clients.

 Litigation and dispute resolution:

 Steve’s business representation and contract-drafting is informed by his significant experience in dispute resolution matters.
 Steve regularly litigates on behalf of limited liability companies (including numerous government contractors), corporations, partnerships, trusts, and estates in federal courts, state courts, and alternative dispute resolution settings such as arbitrations.